-Making a GDPR Compliant Form Using WP Fluent Form
+Making a GDPR Compliant Form Using WP Fluent Forms

-To make a GDPR compliant form, you need to create a new form or edit an existing form.
-For instance, I am creating a simple form with three input fields with WP Fluent Form.
+To make GDPR compliant forms, you need to create a new form or edit an existing form.
+For instance, I am creating a simple form with three input fields with WP Fluent Forms.

 This is a simple contact form, now you have to make the form compliant with GDPR.
 To make it happen you have to add consent fields in the form.